 Other causes of low sperm count include:

-- Illegal drug use.
+- Drug use.
 Anabolic steroids taken to stimulate muscle strength and growth can cause the testicles to shrink and sperm production to decrease.
-Use of cocaine or marijuana may temporarily reduce the number and quality of your sperm as well.
+Use of cocaine or marijuana might reduce the number and quality of your sperm as well.

 - Alcohol use.
 Drinking alcohol can lower testosterone levels and cause decreased sperm production.

 - Tobacco smoking.
-Men who smoke may have a lower sperm count than do those who don't smoke.
+Men who smoke might have a lower sperm count than do those who don't smoke.

 - Emotional stress.
-Severe or prolonged emotional stress, including stress about fertility itself, may interfere with certain hormones needed to produce sperm.
+Severe or prolonged emotional stress, including stress about fertility, might interfere with hormones needed to produce sperm.

 - Weight.
-Obesity can cause hormone changes that reduce male fertility.
+Obesity can impair fertility in several ways, including directly impacting sperm and by causing hormone changes that reduce male fertility.